Nantucket Music Center

 Dr. Craig Henderson

-I. Craig Henderson, M.D., is President and Director, Access Oncology and an Adjunct Professor of Medicine at the University of California San Francisco.
-He serves on the Board of Directors of the San Francisco Opera Association and has volunteered his time withe the Boston Conservatory and the San Francisco Conservatory.
+Craig Henderson, M.D., is President and Director, Access Oncology and an Adjunct Professor of Medicine at the University of California San Francisco.
+He serves on the Board of Directors of the San Francisco Opera Association and has volunteered his time with the Boston Conservatory and the San Francisco Conservatory.

 Larc is a licensed physical therapist and certified integrative wellness counselor.
 Having grown up in a musical home, where her mother played the cello and harp, Larc learned piano and music theory, in addition to studying classical ballet at the New York City Ballet’s School of American Ballet.
 Today, she sings with NMC’s Women’s Chorus, and her younger daughter, Anastasia, studies piano at NMC.